TZstatsADS/Spr2016-Proj5-Grp4/README.md

 According to the CDC motor vehicle safety division, one in five car accidents is caused by a distracted driver.
 State Farm hopes to improve these alarming statistics, and better insure their customers, by testing whether dashboard cameras can automatically detect drivers engaging in distracted behaviors.

-In this project, we extracted features from a dataset of 2D dashboard camera images, and developed a classifer to detect each driver's behavior.
+In this project, we extracted features from a dataset of 2D dashboard camera images, and developed a classifier to detect each driver's behavior.

 ![image](./figs/drivers_statefarm.png)